DariaZielinska/International-Space-Station/readme.md

 # International Space Station

 ## About:
-Still in progess :)

-I'm working on app that shows details about ISS location.
-What is done already?
-I've got data from API, prepared object that keeps every information and almost done appearance.
-There is few things that needs to be done, for example to calculate distance traveled by station (based on API's location) and it's speed.
-Also, I'm going to rewrite this app with Redux for practice.
+I created an application showing the details of the ISS location, as well as calculating the distance traveled and the speed.
+Data is fetched from API, possible to update by clicking on button.
+What's more, I've created minimalistic cosmic look, it's really worth seeing.

 ## Available on:
 https://dariazielinska.github.io/International-Space-Station/